Our Mission

 Techniques and Projects

-We use advanced techniques such as viral tracing and optogenetics in mice to better understand cardiac innervation.
-Our laboratory has several ongoing studies on identifying the molecular markers of different subpopulations of cardiac neurons and support cells and examining how changes in these cells can contribute to arrhythmogenesis.
+We use advanced techniques such as viral tracing, single cell RNA sequencing, and optogenetics to better understand how cardiac innervation affects cardiac function and how molecular changes in this innervation predispose to heart failure and arrhythmias.
+Our laboratory has several ongoing studies on identifying the molecular markers of different subpopulations of cardiac neurons and support cells and examining how changes in these cells can contribute to arrhythmogenesis and progression of heart failure.
 By using optogenetics to activate specific neuronal pathways, we gain insight into the functional role of specific neuronal subpopulations in health and disease.
+Furthermore, these projects and techniques will allow us to study the effects of aging and sex, including hormonal changes with menopause, on the heart and its nervous system.

-Leveraging these mechanistic insights, we can refine their pathophysiological role in a translational large animal model.
-These large animal studies allow us to evaluate the efficacy of various neuromodulatory therapies on diseased hearts using high-resolution electroanatomic mapping and electrophysiological recordings.
+Leveraging the mechanistic insights obtained from small animal models, we can further validate the role of specific pathways and molecular changes in a translational large animal model to evaluate treatment options.
+These large animal studies allow us to evaluate the efficacy of various neuromodulatory therapies on diseased hearts using high-resolution electroanatomic mapping and electrophysiological recordings, with results that are more directly translated to patients.

-Finally, in our human studies, we work directly with heart disease patients to study the anti-arrhythmic effects of neuromodulatory approaches such as vagal nerve stimulation.
-Ultimately, the mission of our research is to translate our findings from the bench to the bedside, improving the lives of the millions of patients that live with heart disease.
+Finally, in our clinical studies, we work directly with patients to study the anti-arrhythmic effects of neuromodulatory approaches such as vagal nerve stimulation.
+Ultimately, the mission of our research is to translate our findings from the bench to the bedside, develop more personalized therapies for women and men, and help improve the lives of the millions of patients that live with heart disease.

 Additional Graphics